Teleflex posts a quarterly loss on impairment charge

-Medical device maker Teleflex Inc (TFX.N) posted a first-quarter loss as it recorded a huge goodwill impairment charge, but reaffirmed its 2012 profit and revenue growth forecast.
+May 1 Medical device maker Teleflex Inc posted a first-quarter loss as it recorded a huge goodwill impairment charge, but reaffirmed its 2012 profit and revenue growth forecast.

 First quarter net loss was $283.5 million or $6.97 per share, compared with a profit of $78.2 million or $1.92 per share, a year ago.